jessepav/lacygoill-wiki-backup/python/python.md

    - `apt install`

 ##
-## What's the effect of `python[3] -m` before a `pip` command?
+## What's the effect of `python -m` before a `pip` command?

-It  lets you  choose in  the environment  of which  interpreter (python2  or the python3) you want to work.
+It lets you choose in the environment of which interpreter you want to work.
-More specifically, the one called by the `python[3]` command.
+More specifically, the one called by the `python` command.

-Without `python[3] -m`, it seems you have no way of knowing in which environment `pip` is going to work.
+Without `python -m`,  it seems you have  no way of knowing  in which environment `pip` is going to work.

----

-For example, at the moment, when I execute:

-    $ pip show srt

-There's no output.
-Even though I have installed the `srt` package (for a python2 interpreter):

-    $ python -m pip install --user srt

-I think `pip show srt` checked for  a `srt` package for a `python3` interpreter, instead of a `python2` one.
-Indeed, atm, when I execute:

-    $ pip show six

-The output contains:

-    Location: /home/user/.local/lib/python3.7/site-packages
-                                          ^^^

 ---